Caring for Someone With Mesothelioma

 Although mesothelioma mainly affects those over the age of 70, younger mesothelioma patients may be able to rely on their parents for care.
 If the patient is married, parents can support the spouse’s caregiver duties.
 In other cases, a parent may serve as a primary caregiver.

-Additionally, mesothelioma patients often have friends or other relatives who are willing to help provide support.
+Additionally, mesothelioma patients often have friends or other relatives who are willing to provide support.
 For veterans with mesothelioma, this may include the men and women they served with in the past.

 Long-Distance Mesothelioma Caregiving